 “How wide should I make my design?”

 It’s a question I get asked all the time by designers.
-I’m a developer, and at one point I was a designer too.
+I’m the lead developer at our Web Development Company In Melbourne, and at one point I was a designer too.
 So I should have a good answer to this one.

 Questions around the size of a website can get complicated though.
 More often than not, they require more than a simple answer.
 There’s more to consider than just width and it’s important that designers understand why.

 In the past, I would have said the design can be any fluid width, provided there is fluid width padding to create buffer space on left and right side of the screen.
 But this advice leaves too much room for error and it can confuse the designer.

 First, your initial step – designing for a desktop – might not be the right one.
 Ask yourself if desktop design should be your first priority.
 Or, would it make more sense to start with tablet portrait?
 Or mobile screens?

 Second, sizes in web design should not be considered as a static concept – they’re a fluid system.
 A website needs to account for the large screen of a desktop computer, the small screens of a mobile device, and everything in between.